amvnetworks/amv-trafficsoft-rest/readme.md

 amv-trafficsoft-rest is a Java client library for accessing the AMV TrafficSoft® API.
 Please note that this software is considered experimental until v1.0.0 is reached.

-amv-trafficsoft-rest requires Java version 1.8 or greater.
+amv-trafficsoft-rest requires Java version 21.

 ## Installation